alphagov/paas-team-manual/source/team/orientation.html.md

 * he
 * girls

-There is a great write up on the word [guys by Jessica Evans](http://jvns.ca/blog/2013/12/27/guys-guys-guys/) that helps explain why it isn't quite gender neutral.
+There is a great write up on the word [guys by Julia Evans](http://jvns.ca/blog/2013/12/27/guys-guys-guys/) that helps explain why it isn't quite gender neutral.